 Determine if general employee training is required by the license application.
 The training program for employees, contractors, and visitors should be appropriate given the hazards in the area in which they will be working or visiting.
 Every person who enters the facility should go through a site-specific general orientation covering safety and health hazards, emergency procedures, and alarms.
 In addition, maintenance employees and contractors, if relevant, should undergo training in safe work practices, process hazards, etc., as relevant to the work they will be performing.

-Review internal audits or pertaining to the training program.
+Review internal audits or self-assessments pertaining to the training program.
 Discuss the licensee’s evaluation of the overall effectiveness of the training program.
 Assess the sufficiency of the training program in addressing the radiological, fire, criticality safety, and chemical safety aspects of hazards that can affect operations with special nuclear material at the facility.
 The principal objective of the training program is to ensure that employees have been adequately prepared to perform their job tasks in a safe and effective manner.

 Note: Content of the nuclear criticality course and professional training for criticality safety staff is reviewed in IP 88015, ‘Nuclear Criticality Safety Program.’
 Do not duplicate.